mvstepanek/techseovitals.com/src/privacy-policy.md

 ---
-title: 'Privacy Policy | TechSEO Vitals'
+title: 'Privacy Policy'
-description: 'Privacy Policy'
+description: 'Privacy policy for TechSEO Vitals.
+Learn how we collect, use, and protect your personal information and data on our website.'
 permalink: '/privacy-policy/'
 layout: 'page'
 ---